 More than contributing to gut health, polyphenols are also proposed to be a natural aid to treating inflammation according to some studies.

-To give you an idea of the foods with the highest polyphenol content, read this!
+To give you an idea of the foods with the highest polyphenol content, check out our post, 10 Best Polyphenol Foods And How To Get Their Full Benefit.

 8. Give Intermittent Fasting a Try to Preserve Gut Health